Exciting Classes for Spring and Summer 2019

 - INFO 282 Using Social Media for Competitive and Company Research

-- INFO 220 GLBTIQ Resources and Services
+- INFO 220 LGBTIQ Resources and Services

 You can also keep up-to-date on class schedules through the iSchool Curriculum Center blog.
 Don’t forget MLIS students can take up to nine units of MARA classes.
 MARA students have a list of approved electives to choose from.